 The Office of Planning and Development is the City's chief planning and development agency.
 The overall goal of the Office is to enhance Newburyport's physical environment and improve the quality of life for all who live, work, and visit the City.
 Planning Office staff seeks community input and ideas in order to identify and reflect common goals, and advises elected and appointed officials.
 Office staff develops plans, policies and projects to guide the City's physical and economic development, affordable housing, historic preservation and environmental conservation.
+The Office also provides staff support to several of the city's volunteer permitting entities, helps with procedural matters, and provides guidance through the solicitation of legal and expert opinions on questions as they arise.

-- Planning Board The Planning Board is a nine-member board of volunteers appointed for up to five-year terms by the Mayor and confirmed by the City Council.
+Planning Board - The Planning Board is a nine-member board of volunteers appointed for up to five-year terms by the Mayor and confirmed by the City Council.
 The Board considers land subdivision and zoning proposals, site plan review applications and proposed changes to elements of the City's Master Plan.
 In its deliberation, the Board actively supports smart growth objectives and the goals of the Master Plan.
-The Board holds public hearings, as required, on these applications and makes recommendations to the City Council for its consideration and legislative action. - Zoning Board of Appeals (ZBA) The role and responsibility of the ZBA is to provide relief, where appropriate, from literal application of the City's Zoning Ordinance.
+The Board holds public hearings, as required, on these applications and makes recommendations to the City Council for its consideration and legislative action.

+- Zoning Board of Appeals (ZBA) The role and responsibility of the ZBA is to provide relief, where appropriate, from literal application of the City's Zoning Ordinance.
 The Board, which is appointed by the Mayor and confirmed by the City Council for terms of up to five years, has the statutory authority to grant zoning exceptions and relief, to hear appeals of actions taken by the Building Commissioner and to act on comprehensive permits filed under M.G.
 L. c.
 40B.
 The Board seeks balance between the property rights of the applicant and the interests of neighboring property owners and the City as a whole.
-The ZBA, while an independent board, works closely with the Planning Office, the Planning Director and the Planning Board.

-Conservation Commission - The Commission's primary function is to review project applications and make determinations pursuant to the Wetlands Protection Act (M.G.L. c.
+The ZBA, while an independent board, works closely with the Planning Office, the Planning Director and the Planning Board. - Conservation Commission The Commission's primary function is to review project applications and make determinations pursuant to the Wetlands Protection Act (M.G.L. c.
 131 § 40) and the local Newburyport Wetlands Ordinance.
 The Commission is appointed by the Mayor and confirmed by the City Council for three-year terms and holds and monitors several Conservation Restrictions on protected lands throughout the City.